stsaz/phiola/README.md

 # Play all files within directory in random order and auto-skip the first 20 seconds from each track
 phiola "My Music" -random -seek 0:20

+# Play on Linux directly via ALSA (and not PulseAudio)
+phiola file.mp3 -audio alsa
 ```

 > While audio is playing, you can control phiola via keyboard, e.g. press `Right Arrow` to seek forward; press `Space` to pause/unpause the current track; `n` to start playing the next track; `q` to exit; `h` to see all supported TUI commands.